-When customers see pricing first, the approach purchase with a logical mindset – “I don’t want to spend so much”.
+When customers see pricing first, they approach the purchase with a logical mindset – “I don’t want to spend so much”.

 Let’s look at the pros and cons of psychological pricing.

-Pros: You can subtly influence customer behavior without it seeming underhanded or really influencing your brand in any negative way.
+Pros: You can subtly influence customer behaviour without it seeming underhanded or really influencing your brand in any negative way.